Click photos to enlarge.

 – Camshafts, lobes and tappet surfaces feature a soft-nitride treatment for long wear and high-rpm reliability

-– New crankshaft with a slightly higher inertial mass helps boost rear wheel traction
+– Crankshaft with high inertial mass helps maximize rear wheel traction

 – Crankshaft and connecting rod feature a special carburizing and quenching treatment to maximize rigidity

 – Self-adjusts to atmospheric changes for easier starting, sharper throttle response and optimized power and stability when jumping/landing

 – It is not necessary to re-tune, or change any jets to suit climatic conditions like on a carbureted model